shivynand/Jumpstarter-ZPIRE/chat.md

 ## Project Evolution

-The ZPIRE Nutrition application evolved significantly through AI-assisted development:
+The Aura application evolved significantly through AI-assisted development:

 1. **From Generic to Role-Based UI**: The project started with a generic UI showing all features to all users.
 Through AI suggestions, it evolved into a role-based interface that shows only relevant features based on user type and login status.